anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       "example1_spamReputationId": 7890
     }

-And at some future time, another overlapping replacement such as "example9" may no longer need the function provided by "example0" and may cease to reference it.
+And at some future time, another overlapping superseder such as "example9" may no longer need the function provided by "example0" and may cease to reference it.

-Note that because RDAP extension identifiers are opaque, an overlapping replacement is indistinguishable from one extension referencing another extension (see (#extension_referencing)).
+Note that because RDAP extension identifiers are opaque, an overlapping superseder is indistinguishable from one extension referencing another extension (see (#extension_referencing)).

 ### Evolving Extensions without Describing Changes